SV592/Frontend-Portfolio/faq-accordion-main/README.md

-# Frontend Mentor - Huddle landing page with single introductory section solution
+# Frontend Mentor - FAQ accordion

-This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge

 Users should be able to:

+- Hide/Show the answer to a question when the question is clicked
+- Navigate the questions and hide/show answers using keyboard navigation alone
-- View the optimal layout for the page depending on the device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page

 ### Screenshot